 The Center for Medicare Services (CMS) employs Recovery Audit Contractors (RACs) and Medicare Drug Integrity Contractors (MEDICs) to conduct prescription drug audits of participating pharmacies.
-Audits can be conducted by RACs or program sponsors including United, Humana, CVS Caremark, Aetna, Express Scripts etc.
+Audits can be conducted by RACs or program sponsors including United, Humana, CVS Caremark, Aetna, and Express Scripts.

 Auditors look at a variety of aspects of a pharmacy to ensure compliance, but some key areas are:

-Employees with excludable convictions CMS audit contractors are typically looking for duplicate payments, prescription fraud, individuals excluded from Medicare, excessive controlled substances prescriptions and sales, and substitution of name-brand drugs with generic drugs billed under the name-brand code.
+For employees with excludable convictions, CMS audit contractors are typically looking for duplicate payments, prescription fraud, individuals excluded from Medicare, excessive controlled substances prescriptions and sales, and substitution of name-brand drugs with generic drugs billed under the name-brand code.
 In addition, the pharmacy audit will look for discrepancies in the number of claims vs. the number of medications for a particular NDC ordered.